apennismightier/splitrename/README.md

 ### How it works

 1. Search for your TV show by name and optional year
-2. Choose to search **Both**, **TMDB only**, or **TVDB only** — switch between them anytime
+2. Choose to search **Both**, **TMDB only**, or **TVDB only** using the radio buttons — or use the **Search TMDB** / **Search TVDB** quick-switch buttons to re-run the search instantly
-3. Load the full episode list for any season
+3. Click **Load All Episodes** to fetch every season in one shot
-4. The app maps each output file to the correct episode automatically, using the episode number from the source filename to set the starting offset
+4. The app reads the `S##E##` pattern from each filename and maps it to the correct episode automatically — works across multiple seasons in the same batch
-5. Preview every output filename before committing — e.g. `Curious George - S01E11 - Hundley Goes to School.mkv`
+5. Preview every output filename before committing — e.g. `Curious George - S05E03 - The Big Sleepy.mkv`
 6. Double-click any title to edit it manually
 7. Click **✓ Confirm** to rename all files instantly

 ### Two ways to access it

-- Check **"Rename output files (TMDB/TVDB)"** in the Cut Mode section → the dialog opens automatically after splitting, pre-loaded with your fresh output files
+- Check **"Rename output files (TMDB/TVDB)"** in the Cut Mode section → dialog opens automatically after splitting
-- Click **🏷 Rename Files** in the action bar at any time → pick any folder of video files to rename without splitting anything
+- Click **🏷 Rename Files** in the action bar at any time → rename any folder of video files without splitting

 ---

 ## 💤 Power Management

-- The PC is **automatically prevented from sleeping or hibernating** during any batch job — no configuration needed
+- The PC is **automatically prevented from sleeping or hibernating** during any batch job
 - A **"When done"** dropdown in the action bar controls what happens when the batch finishes:

 | Option | Behaviour |